V Australia: Destinations

-Terminated destinations

-Before V Australia was absorbed into Virgin Australia, it previously served Johannesburg, Phuket and Nadi.

 Codeshare & interline agreements

 V Australia had interline agreements with Alaska Airlines to Seattle; Delta Air Lines; and Horizon Air to Portland.
 It was announced on 26 August 2010 that V Australia had signed a codeshare and interline agreement with Middle Eastern carrier Etihad Airlines, giving Virgin passengers access to 65 destinations in Europe and the Middle East.

-Within Virgin-branded airlines V Australia offered codeshare services with Virgin Australia throughout its network in Oceania, and to and from New Zealand with Pacific Blue Airlines.
+Within Virgin-branded airlines, V Australia offered codeshare services with Virgin Australia throughout its network in Oceania, and to and from New Zealand with Pacific Blue Airlines.
 V Australia also had an interline agreement with Virgin America to Boston, Las Vegas, San Francisco, New York City, Seattle and Washington DC.
-Virgin America and V Australia shared terminal facilities at Los Angeles International Airport's Terminal 3; inbound V Australia flights used to arrive at the Tom Bradley International Terminal, as of November 2011 inbound flights arrive at Terminal 5.
+Virgin America and V Australia shared terminal facilities at Los Angeles International Airport's Terminal 3; inbound V Australia flights used to arrive at the Tom Bradley International Terminal, as of November 2011, inbound flights arrived at Terminal 5.
 All V Australia connections were through Los Angeles International Airport.
 US interline passengers were transferred onto V Australia to a destination within Australia.

 Fleet

-In September 2011, the V Australia fleet consisted of the following aircraft:
+In September 2011, V Australia operated an all-Boeing 777-300ER fleet composed of the following aircraft: